trovu/trovu/Shortcut-URLs.md

 - Hours and minutes can be separated by `.` or `:`.
 - Only hours can be provided.
 - Relative hours work, too.
-- With the attribute output, an output format based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/) can be specified.
+- With the attribute `output`, an output format based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/) can be specified.
 Defaults to `HH:mm`.

 Example input | Example output | Explanation
 ---|---|---